danalexander/readinbed-chrome/README.markdown

 #ReadInBed Chrome Extension

+You can get the Chrome extension here: https://chrome.google.com/webstore/detail/read-in-bed/gjbepkalbfffninamijgbcniiiogcgjp

 ##Overview

-Ever get a crick in your neck from browsing Facebook in bed?
+Rotate webpages 90, 180 or 270 degrees.
 Turn your screen without turning your computer!

-Introducing ReadInBed, the chrome extension that allows you to orient your screen the way you want!
+Introducing ReadInBed, the Chrome extension that allows you to orient your screen the way you want!
 With a simple click of a button, quickly rotate your screen in any direction for your viewing pleasure.

 ##Details